Frequently Asked Questions

 How does Citizens of the World recruit a diverse school population?

-Our school model embraces diversity of all kinds.
-Many parents also want a high-quality public education that embraces diversity.
-CWC works hard to conduct community outreach – through holding meetings, attending community events, visiting community gathering places and distributing information by going door-to-door – to make sure that families from all walks of life in our surrounding communities know that CWC is an available option.
+CWC works hard to conduct community outreach – through holding meetings, attending community events, visiting community gathering places and distributing information by going door-to-door – to make sure that families from all walks of life in all parts of the community know that CWC is an available option.
 This outreach helps to ensure that parents of all backgrounds are aware of our schools and have the opportunity to enroll their children.
 In addition, all of our materials are available in multiple languages to best fit the needs of the communities we serve.

 In Los Angeles, for example, a case study of our schools showed that our efforts created campuses serving students that better mirrored the community when compared to other local public schools.